NITCbase/nitcbase.github.io/docs/Roadmap/Stage01.md

 - Understand the fundamentals of a relational DBMS.
 - Understand the different types of blocks on our XFS disk - record and index blocks.
+- Learn about the catalog data structures used in NITCbase - relation and attribute catalog.
 - Learn to read and write from the XFS disk.

 :::

 A database management system is a software that allows us to easily store, organize and retrieve data.
 Databases can be classified into [various types](https://en.wikipedia.org/wiki/Database_model) depending on the logical structure of data within them.
 Here, we will only be talking about relational databases.

 A [relational database](https://en.wikipedia.org/wiki/Relational_database) models data as rows and columns in a series of tables.
-Three key terms are used extensively in relational database models: relations, attributes, and domains.
-A relation is a table with columns and rows.
-The named columns of the relation are called attributes, and the domain is the set of values the attributes are allowed to take.
+Three key terms are used extensively in relational database models: _relations_, _attributes_, and _domains_.
+A **relation** is a table with columns and rows.
+The named columns of the relation are called **attributes**, and the domain is the set of values the attributes are allowed to take.

 A relation in a production database might consist of millions of rows.
 These records spread across several blocks when stored in the disk.
 On developing a database of our own, it is essential that we have access to records stored in the disk without much time delay.
 Disk access is a high-latency operation.
 Therefore, as the size of relation increases, searching records that satisfy certain conditions by accessing every record in the disk blocks, can adversely affect the performance.
 This necessitates indexing.